Johnson & Johnson delays vaccine rollout in Europe

 “I don’t currently have the date from which Johnson & Johnson will be administered,” a Health Ministry spokesman, Hanno Kautz, told reporters in Berlin.
 “But in principle, we naturally always take such warnings in an international context seriously and investigate them.”

-Mike Corder in The Hague and Colleen Barry in Milan contributed to this report.
+Mike Corder in The Hague, Colleen Barry in Milan and Sylvie Corbet in Paris contributed to this report.